-Best Wine Tasting in France – Burgundy: North Burgundy and Chablis Wine Tasting from Paris
+Best Wine Tasting in France – Burgundy: Chablis Wine Tasting from Paris

-If you are looking for wine tours in Burgundy, look no further than this full-day North Burgundy and Chablis Wine Tasting Tour.
+If you are looking for wine tours in Burgundy, look no further than this full-day Chablis Wine Tasting Tour.

-This wine tasting in Burgundy tour departs from Paris, and you will have multiple wine tasting opportunities in Chablis and two other Burgundy villages.
-As well as wine tasting, you will see how grapes are grown, and wine is produced.
-The tour includes a delicious lunch and various cheeses.
+This wine tasting in Burgundy tour departs from Paris, and you will have multiple wine tasting opportunities in three different wineries in Chablis.
+As well as wine tasting, you will have free time for lunch in the beautiful medieval town of Chablis.

 Other Wine Tours in France – Burgundy

 - Wine Tasting Burgundy Tour – half-day tour, with departure from Dijon

 - The Best of Burgundy, including 6 Grands Crus – full-day private tour, with departure from Beaune

 Provence is one of the wine districts of France near the Mediterranean coast.
 This is one of the warmest regions of France, located a few hours’ drive northwest of Nice.